tmbutterworth/navy-conscript/README.md

 I envisioned three rank tier's for conscript.
 The Tier's consist of:

-**Tier I** starts off collects surveillance and fights pirates in the north.
+**Tier I** starts off collecting surveillance and fights pirates in the north.
 The Lore here has an emphasis on capturing ships and assisting damaged navy ships.
-This initial phase is to help the player build up their fleet in preparation for war in the south.
-Then moves to collecting surveillance in the south discovering the moon where the nuclear tests were performed which earns rank of Tier II.
+This initial phase is to help the player build up their fleet.
+Tier I then moves to collecting surveillance in the south discovering the moon where the nuclear tests were performed which earns rank of Tier II.

 **Tier II** Tier II is war in the south.
 It will involve capturing systems, destroying some southern pirates that are plundering border republic worlds.
 This tier will also have the Alpha attack.